golanlevin/ExperimentalCapture/docs/final-project-proposal-remarks.md

 ### *AHEM...*

 *The following students did not submit final project proposals as requested.
+Boo.
 I asked for 100 words and a doodle; please.*

 * Charlotte
 * Claire